Sky’s YorkiPoo Puppies | Yorkshire Terrier/Poodle Puppies

 My whole program here is geared toward raising “Family Friendly” puppies.
 Long term health is of utmost importance in raising puppies, starting with my parent dogs before your puppy is ever even conceived or born.
 Not just physical health (see page on nutrition) but mental health also.
 My dogs are very happy & healthy here as you can see if you take a few moments to view my “Fun on the Farm” photo albums.

 My parent dogs are my buddies.
 If you ask me which one is my favorite I will tell you “They ALL are! – All for different reasons!”
 Rest assured, I will go into detail and talk your poor head off about them!

-The puppies are born in our “Labor & Delivery / Bath House” attended & hovered over by an RN (me!).
+The puppies are born in our “Labor & Delivery / Bath House” attended & hovered over by a full time RN (me!).
 My father-in-law “Grampa” and I custom built it just for me & my girls!
 I have a fold out cot that I sleep on when I stay with them before, during their labor, & after delivery.
 The puppies and their Mommy’s stay in here for their 1st couple weeks or so after they are born where Mommy has a doggie door to her outdoor yard.
 Nutrition, daily exercise, fresh air, sunlight, & love are just as important to dogs as it is to us humans.
 “Puppy Culture” starts here.
 Day 1 & 2 are mostly “Mommy Time” when bonding is most important.
 After that, the puppies are held & cuddled every day of their lives starting here.
 But really, Mommy is doing most of the work, very busy looking after her new young-uns.
-I mostly look after Mommy!
+I mostly look after Mommy & admire her puppies!